About

 Perhaps the most profound change has been in response to the unwanted animal crisis.

 Decades ago, often the only way to help a vulnerable animal was in a shelter.
 Shelters were bursting with unwanted, abused and stray animals.
 It was all we could do to attend to their most basic needs.
 Sadly, there was often no happily-ever-after for animals who needed to overcome injury, fear, aggression or the trauma of abuse.
-Today, this is still the case in many places across North America, but not in BC.
+Today, this is still the case in many places across North America, but not in B.C.

 Most people would rescue a single animal, but an extraordinary few find a way to help suffering animals for years to come.
 Visionaries like these left loving gifts in their Will that changed animal welfare.
-And now, with far fewer unwanted animals there are more resources to help the most vulnerable.
+And now, with far fewer unwanted animals, there are more resources to help the most vulnerable.